theimowski/master-thesis/docs/section-industry.md

 ### OCaml

 First OCaml version was released in 1996 as an extension to the Caml (Categorical Abstract Machine Language) programming language, which in turn comes from the family of ML (Metalanguage) dialects.
-The development of the language is led by a company called *Inria*.
+The development of the language is led by a company called Inria.

 Coming from the statically typed languages family, OCaml ships with a rich type system offering type inference, as well as various data types, such as records or sums {{{ocamlwebsite}}}.
 Similar to Haskell, OCaml enables interoperability with languages like C, thanks to the foreign function interface feature.